th1j5/inet/showcases/tsn/trafficshaping/creditbasedshaper/doc/index.rst

    - we configure the traffic shaper to limit the data rate to the nominal/mean values of 42 and 21 Mbps for the data streams

 We configure two traffic source applications in the client, creating two independent data streams between the client and the server.
-The data rates of the streams change sinusoidally, with ~42 and ~21 Mbps mean values **TODO**, respectively, but the links in the network on average are not saturated.
+The data rates of the streams change sinusoidally, with ~37.7 and ~16.7 Mbps mean values, respectively, but the links in the network on average are not saturated.
 Later on, we configure the traffic shaper to limit the data rate to ~42 and ~21 Mbps for the data streams, thus the incoming traffic is on average less than the outgoing limit.
 Here is the traffic configuration: